-For the same reason, it is difficult to identify which DHS data systems are stored on the Amazon cloud.
-The Federal Risk and Authorization Management Program (FedRAMP) -- which sets security and compliance standards for cloud computing services being provided to the federal government -- suggests that AWS GovCloud is the most commonly used cloud platform at DHS.
-As of January 2019 only four cloud providers are authorized by FedRAMP to serve DHS and have the “high-level” security accreditation reserved for the kind of sensitive data contained in DHS databases and case management software: AWS GovCloud, Microsoft (Azure Government), Oracle (Government Cloud-Common Controls), and General Dynamics (CSRA/ARC-P Cloud).
-Of these, Amazon has by far the most authorizations with 110, compared to 26 for Microsoft, 16 for General Dynamics, and 11 for Oracle.
+Amazon does not supply cloud services directly to DHS or to ICE.
+Instead, these contracts go through third-party providers.
+For example, ICE contracted Booz Allen Hamilton to migrate ICM to AWS.
+It is therefore difficult to identify which other DHS systems are stored on Amazon’s servers.
+Data from the Federal Risk and Authorization Management Program (FedRAMP) - which sets security and compliance standards for the federal government’s cloud services - suggests that AWS GovCloud is the most commonly used cloud platform for DHS.
+As of October 2020, seven cloud providers are authorized by FedRAMP to serve DHS and have the “high-level” security accreditation necessary for the sensitive data that DHS collects.
+Of these seven providers, AWS GovCloud has by far the most authorizations, followed by Microsoft.

 Trying to expand its services to DHS beyond cloud storage, Amazon pitched to ICE its facial recognition software, Rekognition, in 2018.
 However, there is no evidence that ICE uses Rekognition.
 More information about Rekognition can be found in the next section.